Top 40 Things to Do in Liverpool, Explore These Must-See Attractions

 30 Take a Stroll in One of the City’s Parks

 There are a number of great parks that you can visit in Liverpool.
 Why not spend a relaxing afternoon at Chavasse Park?
 Situated at Liverpool One, this park offers fantastic waterfront views and is the perfect place to stop off when taking a break from shopping.
 In the summer months you can pick a spot on the fresh green turf and indulge in a picnic.
 Alternatively, some of the city’s best restaurants are within sight at The Terrace.
-Events take place here all year round – this summer they created a sandy beach and sub-zero ice bar!
+Events take place here all year round – last summer they created a sandy beach and sub-zero ice bar!

 For a more authentic park, you will definitely want to check out Sefton Park which is open 24/7.
 This Grade 1 historic park offers 235 acres of wonderful scenery and famous monuments.
 Take a walk around the park, breathe in the fresh air and admire the greenery.
 There is a playground for kids, a cafe for grabbing refreshments and the Palm House.If you receive an angling permit, you can go fishing in the boating lake.